-The State Department for Public Service, formerly the Directorate of Public Service Management in the Ministry of Public Service, Youth and Gender was created vide Executive Order No. 1 of June 2018.
+The State Department for Public Service, formerly the Directorate of Public Service Management in the Ministry of Public Service and Gender was created vide Executive Order No. 1 of 2020.

 The core functions of the State Department include:-

 (i) Public Sector Reforms and Transformation including operational standards

 and process engineering;

 (iii) Government Human Resource Information Systems and Services;